odileeds/northern-powergrid/data/scenarios/README.md

   ...
 }
 ```
-Once you've finished adding this parameter to `index.json`, check it is valid JSON using [JSON Lint](https://jsonlint.com/) otherwise you will break the visualisation.
+Once you've finished adding this parameter to `index.json`, check it is valid JSON using [JSON Lint](https://jsonlint.com/) otherwise you could break the visualisation if you have an invalid file.

 ### Update configuration